Her Idea on Childcare Drives the Conversation, 25 Years Later

 In the meantime, Sager convinced her friend Janna Wagner to join her as co-founder and provide the expertise to build out the organization’s programming.
 Wagner, a Yale College graduate and New Haven native, had spent time teaching in the South Bronx and had recently completed a graduate degree in education.

-Sager and Wagner welcomed their first class that fall, working in donated space with a coat of donated paint and donated toys in a New Haven public housing complex.
+Sager and Wagner secured donated space in a New Haven public housing complex.
+After getting more donations of paint and toys, they welcomed their first class that fall.
 Parents spent part of the day learning about early childhood development and the rest of the time caring for each other’s children.

 Students and faculty at the Law School continued to provide support.
 The Nonprofit Clinic and the Community and Economic Development Clinic provided legal services to help All Our Kin file IRS paperwork and write its bylaws.
 The late Nathan Baker Clinical Professor of Law J.L.
-Pottenger Jr. ’75 became a trusted advisor for All Our Kin.
-Resnik was a booster for the fledgling organization, making introductions to policymakers and potential supporters.
+Pottenger Jr. ’75 was a trusted advisor.
+Resnik was also a booster for the fledgling organization, making introductions to policymakers and potential supporters.

 Despite these resources and encouragement, Sager said the early years were a struggle as the organization worried about making payroll and fought ugly stereotypes about the people the organization served.